AUTOPHAGY – RETRIBUTION

 S2 — I question this statement.

-Retaliation is a kind of refutation reconstructing a claim as pragmatically self-defeating on the basis of its very content, and in virtue of its own principles.
-In philosophy, this strategy, known as the epitrope, is applied by Socrates to refute Protagoras’ thesis according to which:
+Retribution is a kind of refutation that reconstructs a claim as pragmatically self-defeating on the basis of its own content and principles.
+In philosophy, this strategy, known as the epitrope, is used by Socrates to refute the thesis of Protagoras according to which:

-Man is the measure of all things: of the things which are, that they are, and of the things which are not, that they are not.
-(Plato, Theaethetus, 152a; CW, p.
+Man is the measure of all things: of the things that are, that they are, and of the things that are not, that they are not.
+(Plato, Theaetetus, 152a; CW, p.
 169)

-This doctrine exhibits that “most exquisite feature” that if true, it is false:
+According to Socrates, this doctrine has the “most exquisite feature” that if it is true, it is false:

-Socrates: — […] Protagoras admits, I presume, that the contrary opinion about his own opinion (namely, that it is false) must be true, seeing he agrees that all men judge what is.
+Socrates: — Protagoras admits, I presume, that the contrary opinion to his own opinion (namely, that it is false) must be true, since he agrees that all men judge what is.

 Theodorus: — Undoubtedly.

-Socrates: — And in conceding the truth of the opinion of those who think
+Socrates: — And in admitting the truth of the opinion of those who think

-him wrong, he is really admitting the falsity of his own opinion?
+him wrong, he really admits the falsity of his own opinion?

 Theodorus: — Yes, inevitably.